StanfordMSL/msl_quad/docs/source/quickstart/index.rst

 1. :doc:`ground_station` **(GS)**:
    All involved computer units that are on the ground.
-In most cases, this would be ``relay.local``, ``mocap.local`` and your own personal computer.
+In most cases, this would be ``relay.local``, ``mocap.local``, and your own personal computer.
 2. :doc:`companion_computer` **(CC)**:
-   Computer used for direct access to prototype hardware and algorithms.
+   Computer on-board the quad used for direct access to prototype hardware and algorithms.
 This is usually a Linux machine with direct access to at least one of the Ground Station units.
 3. :doc:`FMU_computer` **(FC)**: